1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Municipal and nonprofit agencies across Florida providing free or low-cost spay/neuter services.
+According to the current listing, eligibility includes: Municipal and nonprofit agencies across Florida providing free or low-cost spay/neuter services.
 Must have Florida 501(c)(3) status or be a city/county/tribal entity with animal care/control budget.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.